privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-server-api.md

 ### Message Framing {#framing}

-Inside the ciphertext, the requests and responses have the following framing:
+Before encryption and after decryption, the requests and responses have the following framing:

 | Byte     | 0         | 0             | 1 to 4   | 5 to Size+4       | Size+5 to end   |
 | -------- | --------- | ------------- | -------- | ----------------- | --------------- |